cdktf/cdktf-provider-okta/docs/resourceSet.python.md

 The endpoints that reference the resources to be included in the new Resource Set.

+At least one endpoint must be specified when creating resource set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/resource_set#resources ResourceSet#resources}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/resource_set#resources ResourceSet#resources}

 ---